OpenDataLiteracy/WSL-AMF/assessment/planning-variables.md

 The complete catalog, or just the datasets, can be assessed for the following:

-- Percent overall metadata completeness
+- Metadata completeness
-- Percent with a description
 - Download statistics by publisher
+- Downloads versus Number of views
-- Number of links to related content (views etc.)
+- Number of links to external sites for accessing data
-- Total views of dataset plus related content
+- Summary statistics for category, downloads, agencies

 - Available elements in Socrata: License, Categories, Description, Data Provided By, Row Label, Keywords, Source Link, Contact Email, Period of Time, Posting Frequency, Originator, Metadata Language